Be aware, the 2020 Lane Cove Magpie Swooping Season has started.

 Where are Maggie Attacks Most Prevalent in Lane Cove?

-ITC received a report that a roving reporter was attacked (twice) on the corner of Johnston Crescent and Tantallon Road on 14th September 2019.
+Last year ITC received reports that a roving reporter was attacked (twice) on the corner of Johnston Crescent and Tantallon Road.

 If you want to know where Magpie Attacks are more prevalent, check out the website Magpie Alert.
 It’s a website dedicated to recording magpie attacks.